Raphael-Boichot/Teardown-of-the-GB-Boy-Colour/README.md

 ## Modded GBC vs GB Boy Colour: note the butchered aspect ratio and the blue hue
 ![](/Pictures/GB_Boy_Colour_vs_GBC_front.jpg)

 The modded GBC used in comparison is equipped with a quite dim transflective LCD (must be an early AIO TFT Display from Aliexpress if I remind well).
 So the GB Boy Colour LCD display is dim and very blue shifted.
 The fact that it is not transflective itself make it barely readable outside despite the backlight.
 The wrong aspect ratio is very annoying as it is just a nearest pixel upscaling that creates a ton of aliasing.
 Such a fucked display with everything near perfect aside is a pity.
 Device overall aspect ratio let me think that the GB Boy Colour was designed around that very particular display.

+Believe it or not, I did the two Oracles and Links Awakening during a long-term sick leave on the particular unit presented here.
+So it does the job anyway.

 ![](/Pictures/GB_Boy_Colour_vs_GBC_side.jpg)